Center for the Neurobiology of Learning and Memory

 The Center for the Neurobiology of Learning and Memory (CNLM) is a research center established in 1983 in the School of Biological Sciences at the University of California, Irvine that studies memory and learning.
 Center faculty reported the first known case of hyperthymesia; they have also done research on false memory syndrome.
 James McGaugh was the founding director, and noted memory expert Elizabeth Loftus is a research fellow of the center.

-Dr. Michael A. Yassa, professor of neurobiology and behavior, is the current director of the center.
+Michael A. Yassa, professor of neurobiology and behavior and James L. McGaugh Endowed Chair, has served as center director since 2016.